 It’s campy and tawdry and melodramatic trash, and that’s a GOOD THING, for us junkies of melodramatic trashy & campy flicks from the 1940s -1960s.

-What the film does do is show that life doesn’t always give you the trajectory that you’re aiming for and that there are certain consequences for the choices we make.
+What the film does do is show that life doesn’t always give you the trajectory that you’re aiming for and that there are certain consequences for the choices you make.
 With the exception of Neely who truly has an addiction problem, both Anne and Jennifer get out, on their own terms.
-Okay suicide is not a pretty option, but it’s not an unrealistic response to the stock pile of unfortunate events that eventually weigh poor Jennifer down, finding herself trapped by the circumstances of her life and succumbing to it.
+Okay, suicide is not a pretty option, but it’s not an unrealistic response to the stockpile of unfortunate events that eventually weigh poor Jennifer down, finding herself trapped by the circumstances of her life and succumbing to it.
 But she did it quietly.
 No blame, no hysterics, no dramatic entrances or ugly scenes.
 She took the dolls and just went away.

 Barbara Parkins plays ingenue Anne Welles, a fresh young college grad who leaves her quaintly provincial New England town and heads for New York City.
 Once there she lands a job as a secretary for a theatrical agency that represents, Broadway star and legend, Helen Lawson.

 The film is a convergence of the lives of Anne, Jennifer, and Neely as they struggle to find themselves, down lots of dolls and booze, and try and make it in the world of show business, high fashion, and Hollywood, not to mention master the art of love, where they all seem to have lousy luck with the male animal.